Kulai railway station

-Kulai railway station is a train station located in the city of Kulai, Johor, Malaysia.
+Kulai railway station is a train station located in the town of Kulai, Johor, Malaysia.
 The station is located in heart of Kulai town, and is accessible to every location in town within walking distance.

-The Kulai railway station is within walking distance of the Kulai Bus Terminal.
-The station provides KTM Intercity train services and KTM ETS train services are expected to begin running sometime in late 2025.
+The station is within walking distance of the Kulai Bus Terminal.
+The station provides KTM Intercity train services, as well as KTM ETS and KTM Komuter services since 12 December 2025 and 16 June 2026 respectively.

-On 2 September 2021, train services were moved to a temporary station for the Gemas-Johor Bahru Electrified Double-Tracking Project.
-The station reopened on 12 March 2025, The new station was opened at the location of the original train station.
+On 2 September 2021, train services were moved to a temporary station for the Gemas–Johor Bahru electrification and double-tracking project (EDTP).
+The station reopened on 12 March 2025.